awilson506/med-bridge-hep/readme.md

 - ORM could be updated
 - Implement tests for each handler
-- Because this program may have a daily or even hourly routine we'll need to implement scheduling and scoring based on multiple repitions of the exercise program
+- Because this program may have a daily or even hourly routine we'll need to implement scheduling and scoring based on multiple repetitions of the exercise program